-Showstoppers.
-For his sense of light and staging as seen in ultra-luxury hotels, the Pullman in Cannes created in 2006, La Sivolière in Courchevel in 2009 where he brought together tones and materials, tradition and modernity.
-And again at the Hôtel du Louvre in 2013, and his transformation of the legendary Parisian night club Les Bains Douche into a hotel.
+For his sense of light and staging as seen in ultra-luxury hotels such as the Pullman in Cannes created in 2006, and his transformation of the legendary Parisian night club Les Bains Douche into a hotel.

-What’s up.
 Tristan Auer recently won the Prix Versaille 2016 ‘Special prize Interior’ for Hôtel Les Bains Douches.
-As well as working on the transformation of the hotel Crillon, the rooms at the Cotton House, he completed an apartment in London, a home on the rue de Monceau and a mansion in Le Vésinet.
+As well as working on the transformation of the hotel Crillon, which was completed in 2017, the rooms at the Cotton House, he completed an apartment in London, a home on the rue de Monceau and a mansion in Le Vésinet.

 copyright © Vincent Leroux